Area capital:

 train jaunedes

-Pyrénées (Eastern Pyrenees) - a tourist train going from
+Pyrénées (Eastern Pyrenees) - a tourist train

 Villefranche-Vernet-les-Bains to Puigcerda on the Spanish border